Local insider tips on where to eat for a proper intro to the Gerrard East neighbourhood.

 Eats and Entertainment

-Known for their handmade pasta, Wynona is a more upscale option on Gerrard Street East, offering dinner service from Thursday through Saturday.
-On the menu, you’ll find appetizers like Burrata & Smoked Capocollo and Fresh Focaccia, and mains like the Whole Branzino served with a brown butter sauce and a variety of meat and vegetarian pastas.
+Known for it’s handmade pasta, Wynona is a more upscale option on Gerrard Street East, offering dinner service from Monday through Saturday.
+On the menu, you’ll find appetizers like grilled escarole and shaved brussels sprout salad, and mains like the roasted carrot ravioli with ricotta salata, ginger and hazelnut crumb.

 Lake Inez is a restaurant with big character in Little India!
-Chef Robbie Hojilla (formerly of The Harbord Room) cooks up pan-Asian cuisine, partly inspired by his Filipino heritage, made from locally-sourced ingredients.
+This spot offers excellent seasonal Pan-Asian cuisine.
 Plates on the regularly changing menu are small, tasty and meant for sharing.
-There is an excellent selection of craft beer, including 24 on tap.

 Pinkerton’s Snack Bar